Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 ## 🔬 Experiments & Results

 ### Hyperparameter Tuning
-Before final evaluation, the four classical ML models were tuned using `GridSearchCV` on the balanced dataset (`Enhanced_Product_Review_Data.csv`) to find their optimal parameters.
+The optimal parameters of the four classical ML models were determined beforehand by tuning them with the help of `GridSearchCV` to the balanced dataset (`Enhanced_Product_Review_Data.csv`) to identify the optimal parameters.

 * **Naive Bayes:** `{'alpha': 0.1}`
 * **Logistic Regression:** `{'C': 10, 'multi_class': 'auto', 'solver': 'lbfgs'}`